DylanVann/presskit-static/README.md

 The output is in the `presskit` directory.
 Put it on your server where you want the presskit to be.

+***

+**Live Updating**

 Alternativly, If you want to edit information and have a local site update as you work run `grunt dev`.
-The `grunt` task does full compilation for production, whereas the `grunt dev` task leaves out a few things for speed:
+The grunt task does full compilation for production, whereas the `grunt dev` task leaves out a few things for speed:

 - Compression of images.
 - Minification of html.